apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 17th, 2016: Apache Jackrabbit 2.6.6 released
+Apache Jackrabbit 2.6.6 is a patch release that contains fixes and improvements over the previous 2.6.x release.
+See the [downloads](downloads.html#v2.6) page for more details.

 #### September 16th, 2016: Apache Jackrabbit Oak 1.2.19 released
 Jackrabbit Oak 1.2.19 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the